 - Commits an ordinary assault on a public servant, such as a police officer, teacher, prosecutor, hospital staff or prison guard.

 Legal Defenses for Assault and Battery

-Assault and battery are often charged together, since they are offenses that are usually committed together.
+The state of Arizona typically charges assault and battery together.
+This happens because the two normally appear together, in cases.
 Rarely is there an assault without a battery to follow.
 There are plenty of possible legal defenses for these crimes, including:

 - Self-defense.
 Say someone takes a swing at you and you defend yourself.
 If you land a lucky punch and knock the other person unconscious, do you deserve to go to potentially go to prison for five years?
 Of course not.

 - Defense of another person or personal property.
 If someone in a restaurant is harassing your girlfriend and you are only trying to make them stop, you could potentially end up with an assault or battery charge.